Let the flexibility of a CWI Liberal Arts degree help you achieve a variety of academic goals and pursue a wide array of careers.

 Look beyond your degree at CWI and plan for continuing your education by working closely with CWI advising and representatives of your intended transfer school.
 Planning before you transfer can save you time and money.
 Visit Transfer Information for more information or contact One Stop Student Services.

-Faculty in the Sociology program work closely with the following four-year schools to assist students with transfer:
+Faculty in the Sociology program work closely with the following four-year schools to assist students with transfer.
+For additional information on agreements with Idaho schools, see Transfer and Articulation in the course catalog.

 - Boise State University